 Banks make money through a combination of interest and fees.
 For instance, you might pay a $95-plus annual fee for your card that the bank gets to collect each year.
 If you carry a balance at the regular APR, the bank also benefits from the interest you pay.

-Which is why, in a nutshell, banks typically don’t allow you to transfer balances between cards at the same financial institution.
+This is why, in a nutshell, banks typically don’t allow you to transfer balances between cards at the same financial institution.

 You can usually, however, transfer balances from multiple credit card accounts to a balance transfer card as long they have not been issued by the same bank.